The Best Tactical & Strategy RPGs31 May 2020 4

-We don’t cover many RPGs here on Strategy Gamer, mainly because the level of ‘strategy’ involved in them can vary wildly, although ultimately, it’s rarely the core purpose of the game.
+We don’t cover many RPGs here on Strategy Gamer, mainly because the level of ‘strategy’ involved in them can vary wildly and, ultimately, it’s rarely the core purpose of the game.
 Still, the tactical component of many RPGs offer up some the finest examples of small-unit skirmishes.

 Whether you’re saving the entire planet or guiding a band of misfits around in a struggle for survival, there are plenty of great options available coming in 2019 and we’ve pulled together another classic Strategy Gamer list on the best tactical RPGs worth playing.